 As the Chairman of Duval & Stachenfeld – a law firm in mid-town NYC known as The Pure Play in Real Estate Law – I am inviting you to join The Real Estate Philosopher™.
 This will consist of my thoughts and also thoughts of friends and colleagues.

 It will not be published in any traditional media – it will go only to friends of our firm.
 The purpose here is very simple – to put forth thoughts in the real estate world that are different, provocative, and challenging of accepted wisdom.
 Hopefully, nothing said here will be mainstream thinking.

 You may be wondering how I am qualified to write on these topics since I am “just” a lawyer.
 However, I have an unusual place in the real estate world.
-As the managing partner of The Pure Play in Real Estate Law (one of the largest real estate law practices in NYC), I interact with an incredible number of real estate players.
+As the Chairman of The Pure Play in Real Estate Law (one of the largest real estate law practices in NYC), I interact with an incredible number of real estate players.
 This ranges from small real estate shops with nothing but a gleam in their eyes, to some of the largest real estate institutions in the world, and everything in between.
 This gives me a unique and global perspective and allows me to act as an amateur philosopher in the real estate world.
 This has always been my hobby and it is what I love doing.

 a.k.a The Real Estate Philosopher™